 And, yeah, little by little things will start to unfold and like, we'll be back. to normal, but until then.
 I'm trying to do all I can to make sure that I'm prepared for when life resumes.

-SAMANTHA: Everyone's situation is different.
+Samantha: Everyone's situation is different.
 So if you, Have, you know, an extended family that you're living with and you don't want to risk exposing them. if you are immunocompromised, if you have other health issues and you, you are taking this time to just stay home and stay safe, that is fantastic and valid.
 And that is 100% the best for you.
 And if you're in a situation where you are two single people.
 Living on your own.
-You don't have very much exposure to the outside community, and you can find a way that you can find a practice space either at someone's house or at a studio that nobody's at, and you can practice that.
+You don't have very much exposure to the outside community, and you can find a way that you can find a practice space either at someone's house or at a studio that nobody's at, and you can practice and that's not violating any of your local city or county ordinances, like, by all means, continue, continue doing what you're doing.
+I don't think anybody can judge or sofa quarterback.

 So we're dealing with.
 You know, a good chunk of people within four walls.